Last updated: December 7, 2020

 No lead time is guaranteed unless an outage is required.
 If an outage is required, 24 hours advance notice is given to mitigate potential user impact.

 Standing maintenance window

-Every Wednesday from 4 am to 6 am Central Time
+Every Tuesday, Wednesday, or Thursday from 4 am to 6 am Central Time

 A best effort is made to provide 1 business day lead time.